pwittchen/java-flow-experiments/README.md

 Git branches
 ------------
 - `master` branch contains code snippets from presentation and exepriments
-- `presentation` branch contains code snippets for Java 8 and empty project in Java 9 for live coding
+- `presentation` branch contains code snippets for Java 8 shown during the presentation and empty project in Java 9 for live coding

 References
 ----------